About the MFA Program

-A full-time student will complete the MFA program in two years.
+A full-time student will complete the MFA program in three years.
 As of spring 2007, there is a three year time limit for completing the program.

-The Hunter Galleries are comprised of two exhibition spaces:
+The Hunter Galleries are comprised of three exhibition spaces:

 The Bertha & Karl Leubsdorf Art Gallery (Ground Floor of the West Building) Professionally organized exhibitions that extend and support the educational programs of the Art Department of Hunter College.

-The MFA Gallery (450 West 41st Street, Ground Floor) A space of 12,000 sq. ft. renovated by graduate students and faculty.
-The entire exhibition program maximizes student and faculty participation in order to expand the parameters of the graduate programs in both fine arts and art history.
+The MFA Gallery (205 Hudson Street) The entire exhibition program maximizes student and faculty participation in order to expand the parameters of the graduate programs in both fine arts and art history.
 Alumni are also encouraged to participate in gallery programs.